 6,000 kilometres traversing six countries along the North Sea coast: the North Sea Cycle Route long-distance cycle path holds the Guinness World Records title of being the longest signposted cycle route.
-In Lower Saxony/Bremen, cyclists pedal for a good 500 kilometres on mainly flat ground, taking in nature and culture along the way.
+In Niedersachsen (Lower Saxony)/Bremen, cyclists pedal for a good 500 kilometres on mainly flat ground, taking in nature and culture along the way.

 Roads and Sights

 Leer in East Frisia is worth a visit, even if you don’t drink tea: the historic Old Town and Museumshafen (Museum Port) are popular spots for tourists before they head along the Ems river to Emden.
 Crossing through the picturesque port of Greetsiel, the tour continues on its way towards Norddeich, a village in the borough of Norden.
 Along the North Sea coast, cyclists ride through Nessmersiel and Bensersiel to Harlesiel, where they head inland to Jever.
 They then set off for Hooksiel on their way to Wilhelmshaven with its UNESCO Wadden Sea World Heritage Visitor Centre.
 From the North Sea bay of Jadebusen, they pedal towards the coastal resort of Dangast and the town of Varel with its Heimatmuseum (Local History Museum).
 As cyclists continue on their journey, they ride through Europe’s only saltwater moor near Sehestedt.
 The Butjadingen peninsula, which is surrounded by the sea, is home to many scenic coastal resorts, including Tossens, a subtropical bathing paradise and Burhave with its 3,000 square metre Spielscheune indoor play area.